verdaccio/website/website/blog/2019-10-05-verdaccio-4-with-ldap-and-docker.md

 - Does my registry users need to re-authenticate?

-If you use JWT for authentication, which I recommend, they will have to authenticate.
+If you use `JWT` for authentication, which I recommend, they will all have to re-authenticate.

 - I have `404` or `401` errors with good credentials.

-This is generally due to wrong permissions in `storage` directory.
+This is due to wrong permissions or ownership in `storage` directory, dont forget to `chmod -R 777 /verdaccio/storage` and `chown -R $VERDACCIO_USER_UID /verdaccio`.

 - When should I use `--always-auth` when running `--add-user`?

-If you keep having `403` issues when retrieving packages from the registry, and all of the permissions have been fixed as described in this article, we have found that adding `--always-auth` will solve the issue.
+If you keep having `403` issues when retrieving packages from the registry, and permissions and ownership have been fixed, we have found that adding `--always-auth` will solve the issue.

 In my case, I have found that `--always-auth` was required in my production environment.